cproctor/qualitative-coding/README.md

     $ qc codebook

 ### list (ls)
-Lists all the codes currently in use.
-By default, lists them as a tree.
-The `--expanded` option will instead flatten the list of codes, and list each as something like `subjects:math:algebra`.
+Lists all the codes currently in the codebook.
-The tree can be truncated with the `--depth` option.

     $ qc list --expanded